-The E. Fleming Mason Memorial Internship Program was created to provide deserving undergraduates with the desire to become better educated and informed on both the public and private sectors of our national government.
-In addition, this program will give undergraduates the opportunity to gain professional work experience while living in the Washington, D.C. area.
-The E. Fleming Mason Memorial Internship Program provides a once in a lifetime opportunity to any interested Kappa Alpha Order undergraduate.
-The internship, living and working in Washington, D.C., and interacting with other interns from across the country, provides an everlasting experience.
+The Kappa Alpha Order Internship Program was created to provide deserving undergraduates with the desire to become better educated and informed on both the public and private sectors of our national government.
+In addition, this program will give undergraduates the opportunity to gain professional work experience while living in Washington, D.C., Atlanta, Georgia, and Dallas, Texas.
+The Kappa Alpha Order Internship Program provides a once-in-a-lifetime opportunity to any interested Kappa Alpha Order undergraduate.
+The internship, living and working in Washington, D.C., Atlanta, and Dallas, and interacting with other interns from across the country, provides an everlasting experience.

 Applicants must be an initiated active member and 21 years old at the time the internship begins on May 25th.